daffinm/audio-cache-test/README.md

 This app is currently deployed on Firebase: https://daffinm-test.firebaseapp.com/

+### Summary of results
+Pre-cached audio with a range requests enabled router play and scrub/seek fine in Chrome and Firefox when app is served from localhost but fail to play in Chrome when served from Firebase.
+Firefox works fine in both cases.

+Detailed test setup, expectations and results are below.

 ## Latest news

 * App has been updated to add video and to enable experimentation with different audio formats and preload settings to